 Teachers in Rockbrook take seriously their responsibility for the all-round education of the students in their care.
 While the primary relationship is around teaching and learning, teachers in Rockbrook get to know all aspects of their students’ lives really well and act as supportive role models for them.

 The primary interaction between teacher and parent takes place in the Student’s Journal where standards of work and behaviour are noted.
-Teachers also provide assessment and/or examination feedback by way of written report on at least three occasions each year.
+Teachers also provide assessment and/or examination feedback by way of written report on three occasions each year.
 They also are available on two occasions each year to the parents of each class group for the standard parent-teacher meetings.

 Click here to watch our video ‘Teachers and Students’